saifkhan39/python-helloworld/README.md

 # python-helloworld
 Helloworld
-# created folder of local macine and used Cd "path to the foldeer" and then git clone"respository link"
+# created folder of local machine and used Cd "path to the folder" and then git clone"respository link"
 Test
 edited file